Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [security.enableCookiesForwarding](./values.yaml#L1474)

 Optional.
-Use this setting to enable the forwarding of the cookies to the Metadata Adapter through the httpHeaders argument of the "notifyUser" method.
+Use this setting to enable the forwarding of the cookies to the Metadata Adapter through the `httpHeaders` argument of the `notifyUser` method.
 Please note that in any case cookies should not be used to authenticate users, otherwise, having `enableProtectedJs` set to `false` and/or a too permissive policy in the `crossDomainPolicy` will expose the server to CSRF attacks.
 If set to `true`, cookies are forwarded to the Metadata Adapter.
 If set to `false`, cookies are hidden from the Metadata Adapter.

 **Default:** `false`
 #### [security.enableProtectedJs](./values.yaml#L1463)